 High-quality, relationship-based care is essential to children's early brain development, emotional regulation, and learning.
 One practice for relationship-based care is to offer continuity of care.
 At all time, when possible, children are assigned a specific classroom where specific teachers are also assigned.
-Our goal is to allow teachers and children to stay together for as long as possible, creating opportunities for teacher-child, teacher-family, and child-child relationships to develop and strengthen over time.
-This practice allows for children to develop secure attachments, which are essential to long term learning.
+Our goal is to allow teachers and children to stay together for as long as possible, creating opportunities for teacher-child, teacher-family, and attachments, which are essential to long term le arning.
+12 child-child relationships to develop and strengthen over time.
+This practice allows for children to develop secure